elmahio/documentation/docs/logging-to-elmah-io-from-system-diagnostics.md

 # Logging to elmah.io from System.Diagnostics

+!!! warning
-> Logging through `System.Diagnostics` have been deprecated.
+    Logging through `System.Diagnostics` have been deprecated.
 Please use the `Elmah.Io.Client` package to log trace messages to elmah.io.

 .NET comes with its own tracing/logging feature located in the `System.Diagnostics` namespaces.
 A core part of `System.Diagnostics` is the `Trace` class, but that namespace contains utilities for performance counters, working with the event log, and a lot of other features.
 In this article, we will focus on logging to elmah.io from `System.Diagnostics.Trace`.